sancsoft/help.beegit.com/collaborators/_posts/2014-11-01-can-i-add-a-team-member-without-a-beegit-account.md

 If you set this new user to be on all of your projects, you can still remove them from any individual project using the project Collaborators tab.

 If you've decided to add this team member to collaborate on all of your projects, they will automatically be added to the next project you create.
-This setting does not retroactively put them on projects you previously created.
+This setting does **not retroactively** put them on projects you previously created.

 ### Inviting a team member to collaborate on select projects
 To add a team member to one or select projects, select the `Add Team Member` button in the team section of your dashboard.

 This will let you type in their email and set a user role for them --- choosing observer, editor or admin.
 Then, keep the Add to New Projects field set to no. This means this team member will not automatically be added as a collaborator on your new projects.

-After you hit the `Add Team Member` button, thwy will be available to collaborate on any projects you own.
+After you hit the `Add Team Member` button, they will be available to collaborate on any projects you own.

 To add this team member to a project, go to the Collaborators section inside that project.
 There, you can add them to the project set their user role specific to this project.
 Your team members with the role of admin can also add collaborators to this project.